Incident-Clarity/Incident-Clarity.github.io/content/posts/2024/glazeWM-windows.md

 ```

-### My Personal Configuration
+### My Personal Config
 ---

-There are not a lot of changes to my configuration.
+There are not a lot of changes to my configuration file.
 But check it out here: [file](https://raw.githubusercontent.com/Incident-Clarity/glazewm/main/config.yaml)

 ## Final Thoughts